20% off your first purchase with code: SHOP24

 These questions go from very basic fraction concepts that 3rd graders can answer to more advanced concepts, like the division of fractions, for 5th grade.

 These are just a few of the different ways that you can help students understand how important fractions are in everyday life.
-Other ideas you might want to try:

 • Host a classroom cooking day where students follow a recipe containing fractions